isubirana/compareGroups/README.md

 ```

+Also, number of decimals and much more options can be changed to costumize the table as desired (see the  [package manual](https://CRAN.R-project.org/package=compareGroups))

 ## Visual exploration

 With **`compareGroups`** it is also possible to visualize the distribution of analysed variables.
 This can be done by the `plot` function applied on the table: